bansalankit92/java-spring-fullstack-interview-question-answers/README.md

 # Computer science foundation/ Interview preparation/ Junior to Senior Developer
 Contains almost all topics for Interview Preparation for a full stack developer or frontend engineer or backend developer or to become a junior to senior developer
+Consolidated place to prepare for tech interviews(Currently adding all topic's name and then will add the contents).

 **Table of contents**
 - [Computer science foundation/ Interview preparation/ Junior to Senior Developer](#computer-science-foundation--interview-preparation--junior-to-senior-developer)